huplay/open-all-gpt/MODELS.md

 | XGLM 7.5B |        4096 |       32 |       32 |        2048 |             |

 On the same day the same team published another research, comparing vanilla to mixture of experts models, where they trained 6 vanilla and 4 mixture of experts models.
-(In this context the "dense" is a vanilla transformer, and "sparse" is a mixture of experts model.)
+(In this context the "dense" is a vanilla transformers, and "sparse" is a mixture of experts model.)

-(This app supports only the vanilla transformer architectures, not the mixture of experts.)
+(This app supports only the vanilla transformers architectures, not the mixture of experts.)

 | Name            | Hidden size | Dec. no. | Head no. | Max. length |
 |-----------------|------------:|---------:|---------:|------------:|